CMSgov/ab2d-website/_pages/filter-claims-data-v2.md

 {% endcapture %}
 {% capture versionAlert %}
     <p>
-        This documentation is for AB2D version 2, which implements the <a href="https://hl7.org/fhir/uv/bulkdata/">Bulk Data Access Implementation Guide V2.0.0</a>.
+        This documentation is for AB2D version 2, which implements the <a href="https://hl7.org/fhir/uv/bulkdata/" target="_blank" rel="noopener">Bulk Data Access Implementation Guide V2.0.0</a>.
 The _until parameter is only available with V2.
     </p>
     <p>
-        For organizations using V1, visit our <a href="{{ '/filter-claims-data-v1' | relative_url }}">V1 documentation</a> to learn about parameters. <a href="https://github.com/CMSgov/ab2d-pdp-documentation/raw/main/AB2D%20STU3-R4%20Migration%20Guide%20Final.xlsx">Learn more about migrating from V1 to V2</a>.
+        For organizations using V1, visit our <a href="{{ '/filter-claims-data-v1' | relative_url }}">V1 documentation</a> to learn about parameters. <a href="https://github.com/CMSgov/ab2d-pdp-documentation/raw/main/AB2D%20STU3-R4%20Migration%20Guide%20Final.xlsx" target="_blank" rel="noopener">Learn more about migrating from V1 to V2</a>.
     </p>
 {% endcapture %}
 {% include alert.html variant="info" text=versionAlert heading=versionAlertHeading classNames="measure-6" %}